 AR technology has the potential to be used in almost every industry – from retail to universities.
-It can completely transform training methodologies, customer service, design products, and prototypes, and handle the value chain.
-It has the capabilities to alter the way we learn, observe the world, our interactions, and the decisions we make.
+It can completely transform training methodologies, and customer service, design products, and prototypes, and handle the value chain.
+It has the capability to alter the way we learn and observe the world, our interactions, and the decisions we make.

 In this article, we are going to see what augmented reality remote assistance in business means.
 And, we’ll also know how and when best to use it.

 What is Augmented Reality in Business?

 Augmented reality has already been in use for decades, but it has yet to unleash its full potential.
 Basically, AR uses hoards of data to transform images that are cast or superimposed on the physical world.
 You may have come across a few mobile applications that use AR technology.
 However, the delivery is shifting to smart glasses, wearables, and displays.